boldbi/boldbi-kubernetes/docs/FAQ/how-deploy-bold-bi-in-eks-using-network-load-balancer-with-ssl-certificate-from-acm.md

 		3. The security group for your EFS file system, which will allow incoming traffic from your EKS cluster's nodes.<br/>
 		4. Ensure the EFS CSI Driver installation in cluster.<br/>

-## Deploy Network Load Balancer with SSL termination:
+## Deploy Network Load Balancer with SSL Termination:

 1. Download the [deploy.yaml](https://raw.githubusercontent.com/kubernetes/ingress-nginx/controller-v1.5.1/deploy/static/provider/aws/nlb-with-tls-termination/deploy.yaml) template.